lammps/lammps/doc/src/Build_package.rst

 never plan to use its features.

-If you get a run-time error that a LAMMPS command or style is "Unknown", it is often because the command is contained in a package, and your build did not include that package.
-Running LAMMPS with the :doc:`-h command-line switch <Run_options>` will print all the included packages and commands for that executable.
+If you get a run-time error that a LAMMPS command or style is "unknown", it is often because the command is contained in a package, and your build did not include that package.
+If the command or style *is* available in a package included in the LAMMPS distribution, the error message will indicate which package would be needed.
+Running LAMMPS with the :doc:`-h command-line switch <Run_options>` will print *all* optional commands and packages that were enabled when building that executable.

 For the majority of packages, if you follow the single step below to include it, you can then build LAMMPS exactly the same as you would